Systematic reviews

 Writing a protocol

 A systematic review protocol describes the rationale for the review and its objectives along with the research question it seeks to address.
 It also describes the methodology, including the search strategy, that will be used to locate, select and critically appraise studies.
 Finally, it explains how data from the included studies will be collected and analyzed.
+Writing a protocol keeps the review on track and helps reflect on any underlying assumptions about the topic while justifying and defending various decisions that were made.

 Protocol Standards